mautic/documentation/en/plugins/vtiger_crm.md

 # Mautic - vtiger CRM plugin

-This plugin can push a lead to the vTiger CRM when a lead makes some action.
+This plugin can push a contact to the vTiger CRM when a contact makes some action.

 If you don't have the vTiger CRM account yet, [create it](https://www.vtiger.com/).